reviewing invoice management

 The invoice tracker template provides a simple way to view all invoices currently in process.
 It also provides two views of the raw data to show invoice totals over time and spending by category.
 Here’s how to enter and view data:

-Invoice overview tab:
+Invoice overview tab

 1. Enter each invoice into a row of the tracker, adding as much detail as possible.
 The invoice date, total and remaining amounts, and category are tied to the pivot charts in the monthly invoice totals and spend totals by category tabs, so these are required fields for accurate calculations.

-1. Use the drop-downs in the column headers to sort or filter information.
+2. Use the drop-downs in the column headers to sort or filter information.

-Spend totals by category and monthly invoice totals tabs:
+Spend totals by category and monthly invoice totals tabs

-After entering new invoices in the overview tab, update the chart information by selecting ‘data’ from the ribbon and clicking ‘refresh all.’
+The spend totals by category and monthly invoice totals tabs use pivot charts to break down primary spreadsheet information and display totals by respective category.
+After entering new invoices in the overview tab, update the chart information by selecting ‘Data’ from the ribbon and clicking ‘Refresh all.’
 This will populate the new invoice data into the charts.

 tracking invoices